kyleboyd/books/Uncommon Knowledge/Storytelling and Social Media/Storytelling and Social Media.md

 Storytelling and Social Media
 =============================

+/* This was last updated eleven months ago, but I think it might – with a bit of work – form the backbone for the first Uncommon Knowledge book.
+Roll this in to the other content, a little copy and paste (perhaps some judicious editing) and we might be able to rescue the best of both half-finished books.
+As it stands, this is too craft-focused, it needs to widen out and encompass creativity in a wider sense. */

 This is not a ‘how to’ book on becoming a ‘social media expert’ (or any of the other terms these specialists tend to use).
-It’s a book about the importance of knowing your own story, the art of telling that story in a captivating manner, and – finally – an overview of the social media landscape and a guide to some of the tools you might use to tell that story.
+It’s a book about the importance of knowing your own story, the art of telling that story in a captivating manner, and – finally – a few pointers about the social media landscape and a guide to some of the tools you might use to tell that story.

-I explore the effect that tools like Twitter, Facebook, Flickr, Dribbble, Pinterest, [Insert New Social Media Tool Here]… have on the storytelling landscape, but – and this is important – the focus is on stories first, tools second.
+I explore the effect that tools like Twitter, Facebook, Instagram, Pinterest, [Insert New Social Media Tool Here]… have on the storytelling landscape, but – and this is incredibly important – the focus is on stories first, tools second.

 Wonderful, shiny new tools do not make a great maker.
 Tools are simply a means to an end.
 Tools certainly help to shape the messages you create, but – at the end of the day, when all is said and done - they remain just tools.